thesephist/sistine/README.md

 # Sistine 🏰

-**Sistine** is a static site generator written in [Ink](https://dotink.co/).
-Currently, Sistine is being developed within the nyc source tree, in `src/` and `vendor/`, but will be pulled out into its own repository eventually, when it's stable.
+**Sistine** is a simple, flexible, productive static site generator written in [Ink](https://dotink.co/) and built on [Merlot](https://github.com/thesephist/merlot)’s Markdown engine.
+You can see a live demo of a Sistine site [on the Sistine docs website](https://sistine.vercel.app/).

 ## Directory structure

 ```
 vendor/ - vendored Ink libraries
 src/ - Ink static site generator source
-test/ - Tests for Sistine
+test/ - tests for Sistine
 content/ - Markdown-formatted blog content
 tpl/ - page templates
 static/ - static files copied to the generated site